-The investigation into the different factors that contribute towards the success of business or project in any environment has been seen to be of germane importance (Daniel et al., 2012).
+The investigation into the different factors that contribute towards the success of business or project in any environment has been seen to be of germane importance (Ram & Wu, 2013; Daniel et al., 2012).
 This is as a result of the impact that businesses have on virtually almost all aspects of every individual.
 However, small businesses have been seen to have more impact, especially with respect to the masses and the economy as a whole, thus there is need to investigate the factors necessary to grow the small business sector.
-This study tends to investigate the impact of moderating Effect of Business Environment on the Relationship between Entrepreneurial Skills and Small Business Performance in Iraq, due to the challenges faced by the country (Al-Ansari et al., 2014), such as economic imbalance (Hanna et al., 2014), and civil unrest (Abbas & Jassam, 2015).
+This study tends to investigate the impact of moderating Effect of Business Environment on the Relationship between Entrepreneurial Skills and Small Business Performance in Iraq, due to the challenges faced by the country (Al-Ansari et al., 2014), such as economic imbalance (Hanna et al., 2014), and civil unrest (Abbass & Jassam, 2015).
+Such as economic imbalance (Hanna et al., 2014), and civil unrest (Abbass & Jassam, 2015).
+Although many studies have been conducted in the field of entrepreneurial behavior but very few exist in the Arab countries, in particular.